WinterWonderland/pyPathFindingDemo/README.md

 `--walls` | Percentage of wall tiles to generate (minimum=0, maximum=1, default=1/3)
-`--fps` | The target frames per second to run the simulation (default=25) `--optimization` | The optimization strategy for the search algorithm [breadth, depth, greedy, a\_star] (default=a\_star)
+`--fps` | The target frames per second to run the simulation (default=25) `--optimization` | The optimization strategy for the search algorithm [breadth, depth, greedy, a\_star] (default=a\_star) `--seed` | A seed for the random number generator to get identical play boards

 ### Dependencies
 Package | Tested version